New England Girls' School

-New England Girls' School (NEGS) is an independent Anglican school.
-Located in Armidale, Northern NSW, NEGS provides an educational experience for both boys and girls in Junior School and a tailored learning environment for young women in Senior School, with boarding houses to facilitate the educational needs of students located outside of Armidale.
+New England Girls' School (NEGS) is an independent Anglican school in Armidale, Northern NSW for both junior boys and girls and for Senior girls.
+It is a boarding school.

-Established in 1895 by Florence Emily Green, NEGS is a non-selective school, and currently caters for approximately 310 students from pre-preparatory (4 years old) to Year 12 (18 years old), including 140 boarders from Years 5 to 12.
+Established in 1895 by Florence Emily Green, NEGS is a non-selective school, and caters for approximately 310 students from pre-preparatory (4 years old) to Year 12 (18 years old), including 140 boarders from Years 5 to 12.

 NEGS is affiliated with the Association of Independent Schools of New South Wales (AIS NSW), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), the Alliance of Girls' Schools Australasia (AGSA), and is an affiliate member of the Association of Heads of Independent Girls' Schools (AHIGS).
 NEGS Limited in its capacity as Trustee administers the school on behalf of the Anglican Diocese of Armidale.

 History

 NEGS was founded in 1895 by Florence Emily Green, a deeply religious educator from Oamaru, New Zealand.
 The aim of the school was to provide an all-round education for girls, with a strong emphasis on Christian values, to prepare students for the challenges of the new century.
 The school's first building was named 'Akaroa', and contained a large classroom, an office and boarding facilities.
 Today the building is the school's administration centre, with the original classroom now used for meetings and functions, and named the 'W.H.
 Lee Room' after the school's architect.

 Under Miss Green's guidance NEGS became one of the largest girls' boarding schools in Australia.
 In 1907, NEGS was purchased by the Anglican diocese and a school Council was appointed.
 Miss Green subsequently moved to Victoria in 1908 to act as caretaker headmistress to Firbank Church of England Girls' Grammar School, in Brighton.

 NEGS' first brick building, later known as "Northern and Southern", was opened in 1911.
 This building contained an assembly hall, gymnasium and boarding facilities.

 In 1936 the Florence Green Memorial chapel was opened by John Moyes, the Bishop of Armidale in 1936.
 Its external walls are of blue brick and its internals are of oak.

 During the principalship of Anna Abbott from 1990 to 2000, the International Baccalaureate was introduced, the Music program was expanded, and an ordained woman appointed to be the school's chaplain.